EOFY Offer: 90% off your plan for your first 3 months

 Use time blocking

-Group similar tasks together to reduce context-switching.
-Protect blocks for deep work by turning off notifications.
+Time tracking software can complement this approach.
 Time blocking helps you see where your hours actually go and guards against overcommitting.

 How to increase productivity

-• prioritisation uncertainty: businesses juggle multiple investment options and struggle to choose between them
+• Prioritisation uncertainty.
+Businesses juggle multiple investment options and struggle to choose between them.

-• unclear value: few owners run financial analyses, making it hard to justify spending
+• Unclear value.
+Few owners run financial analyses, making it hard to justify spending.

-• risk aversion: most owners only invest if payback seems likely within two years, avoiding larger projects with bigger potential
+• Risk aversion.
+Most owners only invest if payback seems likely within two years, avoiding larger projects with bigger potential.

-• loan difficulties: roughly a quarter of businesses have been denied financing, and it can take years before they apply again
+• Loan difficulties.
+Roughly a quarter of businesses have been denied financing, and it can take years before they apply again.

-• technology intimidation: owners assume new tools will be hard to learn and clash with existing systems
+• Technology intimidation.
+Owners assume new tools will be hard to learn and clash with existing systems.

 Follow these steps to upgrade your work tools:

-1. List your top capital investment ideas
+1. List your top capital investment ideas.

-2. Calculate the actual cost to implement each one
+2. Calculate the actual cost to implement each one.

-3. Estimate the expected return on each investment
+3. Estimate the expected return on each investment.

-4. Rank them by return on investment (ROI)
+4. Rank them by return on investment (ROI).

-5. Consult your accountant or bookkeeper to identify the best opportunity
+5. Consult your accountant or bookkeeper to identify the best opportunity.

-Record the steps you follow to complete jobs.
-Put a little time aside each week.
-Get staff to help, as their perspective will be hugely valuable.
+Start by recording the steps you follow to complete jobs.
+Put a little time aside each week and get staff to help, as their perspective is hugely valuable.
+Use templated documents to capture the same information for every job.
+The simple act of writing it down highlights inefficiencies and missing information.

+Next, run through your documented processes looking for bottlenecks.
 Common inefficiencies to look for include:

 • double handling: tasks passed back and forth unnecessarily or repeated